qemu/qemu/docs/devel/migration.rst

 subsection can be connected to a device property and from there to a versioned machine type.

+The 'pre_load' and 'post_load' functions on subsections are only called if the subsection is loaded.

-One important note is that the post_load() function is called "after" loading all subsections, because a newer subsection could change same value that it uses.
-A flag, and the combination of pre_load and post_load can be used to detect whether a subsection was loaded, and to fall back on default behaviour when the subsection isn't present.
+One important note is that the outer post_load() function is called "after" loading all subsections, because a newer subsection could change the same value that it uses.
+A flag, and the combination of outer pre_load and post_load can be used to detect whether a subsection was loaded, and to fall back on default behaviour when the subsection isn't present.

 Example: